Flame Analytics

 • Do you want to buy one more _____ (insert the previous purchase item)?

-Such interactions not only enhance communication but build long-term customer relationships.
+Such interactions not only enhance communication with your customers but build long-term customer relationships.

 If there were a penny given every time you hear that QR codes are past mistakes, you would have been rich by now.
 Today, QR codes are an excellent way to revive a lost relic due to months of lockdown.